 On Oct.
 4, the Student Government Association (SGA) held a ceremony in front of the Student Union to dedicate the fountain to the members of the Armstrong community who have passed away.
 At the ceremony, President Frum and SGA president Nipuna Ambanpola said a few words about those we have lost and about what this dedication means.

-Vice President Dustin Stewart said in a message that was sent in for the ceremony that the fountain was chosen because “of the symbolism of flowing water.
+SGA Vice President Neil Madrid read the previous president Dustin Stewart’s message at the end of the ceremony that the fountain was chosen because “of the symbolism of flowing water.
 Water is the foundation of all life.
 It represents the purity with which we all come into the world… the unending flow of the fountain’s waters represent the everlasting memories of those gone too soon to be cherished by those who are still here.”

 The idea of holding a ceremony was brought up by last year’s SGA board who felt that a response from the school was necessary when a member of the student body passes away.